There are four positions open at the next Onteora School district

 Winters, Phoenicia Principal Linda Sella, Woodstock Principal

-School Principal Gayle Kavanagh, High School Principal Barbara
+Principal Gayle Kavanagh, High School Principal Barbara Ruben,

-Jeremy Wilber, Olive Supervisor Berndt Leifeld, Hurley Supervisor
+Wilber, Olive Supervisor Berndt Leifeld, Hurley Supervisor Gary

-for me as much information as they have regarding all manner
+me as much information as they have regarding all manner of

-of issues within our District.
-You’re all wonderful
+issues within our District.
+You’re all wonderful for putting

 I truly believe that individuals, such as these and such as

 you and I, can make a huge difference in any endeavor, and if

 you add your voice to mine, together we can make a difference